People might seem like they're logical. But in all honesty, they're emotional at their core.

 And one of the best ways to do that is to appeal to your prospect's emotion.
 That gives you the opportunity to turn a challenge into an effective method of reaching your audience.
 Most problems people face have logical solutions.

 Take going to college for example.
 It's one way to secure a better job, ultimately making more money and being able to live a better life.
 That much is clear to most people, but it's not always easy.

 There are plenty of things that make it challenging, from stress to the cost to the fear of failure.
 The outcome can make it worth it, but emotions ultimately determine what the outcome is.

 That also applies to every purchase people make, even the smallest things.
 When someone buys from popular clothing brands, why do they do it?
 Do they just like the clothing or is there more to it?

 Whether they realize it or not, there's something deeper driving every purchase.

-Luckily, there are plenty of different emotions that push people to make purchases.
+Luckily, there are many different ways to trigger emotions on command in writing emotional copywriting.
 They can be things that people desire or things that people want to avoid.
 So you have plenty to work with depending on your offer and your audience.